AshParker19/42_minishell/docs/documentation.md

 	Tokenizing
 </h3>

-The [:book: expanded](#variable-expansion) input string will be tokenized.
+The [:book:expanded](#variable-expansion) input string will be tokenized.
 This means that the input string will be split into tokens.
 Each token will be marked with a type.
 The following token types exist:
 ```
 enum e_token_type
 {